Shardz4/Alter-Ego/README.md

-# PushChain: Universal Market Prediction System
+# Alter-Ego: Universal Market Prediction System

-PushChain is a decentralized prediction market platform that allows users to create, trade, and resolve prediction markets for any future event.
+Alter-Ego is a decentralized prediction market platform that allows users to create, trade, and resolve prediction markets for any future event.
 Built on Ethereum with a modern React frontend, it provides a comprehensive ecosystem for prediction market trading.

 ## 🏗️ Architecture